How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Leaving Your Produce Raw

-Soft foods that can be easily mashed like ripe bananas or ripe avocados can be blended and strained raw.
+Soft foods easily mashed, like ripe bananas or ripe avocados, can be blended and strained raw.

-Soft fruits and veggies with very high water content like cucumbers, melons, and berries can also be blended and strained raw.
+Soft fruits and veggies with high water content, like cucumbers, melons, and berries, can also be blended and strained raw.

-As long as you are able to achieve the stage 1 texture and consistency (see above) you do not need to cook your produce.
+As long as you can achieve the stage 1 texture and consistency (see above), you do not need to cook your produce.

 Note: raw produce is typically harder for little tummies to digest.